ihmwg/IHMCIF/README.md

 # Overview

-The [IHM dictionary](ihm-extension.dic) provides the data representation required for archiving integrative/hybrid structural models in [PDB-dev](https://pdb-dev.wwpdb.org).
+The [IHMCIF dictionary](dist/mmcif_ihm.dic) provides the data representation required for archiving integrative/hybrid structural models in [PDB-Dev](https://pdb-dev.wwpdb.org).

 This dictionary is an extension of the [PDBx/mmCIF](http://mmcif.wwpdb.org) dictionary and provides the additional defintions required to handle integrative / hybrid models.

-The IHM dictionary provides a mechanism to capture the following information regarding integrative / hybrid models:
+The IHMCIF dictionary provides a mechanism to capture the following information regarding integrative / hybrid models:

-  - Defintions of multi-scale, multi-state, and ordered ensembles
+  - Defintions of multi-scale, multi-state, ordered, ensembles

+  - Definition of models with heterogenous composition

   - Descriptions of the starting structural models of individual molecular components obtained from experimental and computational techniques such as
       - X-ray diffraction
       - NMR spectroscopy
+      - Electron microscopy
       - Computational models
+      - Intergrative models

   - Definitions of the spatial restraints derived from a variety of experimental data such as
-      - 2D and 3D electron microscopy
+      - 2D and 3D electron microscopy (2DEM and 3DEM)
-      - Chemical crosslinking mass spectrometry
+      - Chemical crosslinking mass spectrometry (CX-MS)
-      - Small angle scattering
+      - Small angle scattering (SAS)
+      - Forster resonance energy transfer (FRET)
+      - Electron paramagnetic resonance spectroscopy (EPR)
+      - Hydrogen-deuterium exchange mass spectrometry (HDX-MS)
+      - Atomic force microscopy (AFM)
+      - Distrance restraints from coevolution data
       - Generic distance restraints obtained from biophysical and proteomics methods

   - Referencing associated data from external resources